GDGoC-BU/tabulation-system/README.md

 # 🗳️ Tabulation Demo
-An offline tabulation system designed for critical real-time scoring and result computation.
+An offline tabulation system that can manage multiple pageants, designed for critical real-time scoring and result computation.

 ---